EconomyLens.com

 The price of rice almost doubled last month, putting pressure on Prime Minister Shigeru Ishiba. ©AFP

-Tokyo (AFP) – Japanese inflation spiked at a two-year high in April, data showed Friday, as rice prices almost doubled, turning focus on the central bank as it mulls more interest rate hikes amid Donald Trump’s trade war.
-The news also puts pressure on Prime Minister Shigeru Ishiba ahead of elections in July, especially after a minister was forced to resign over a gaffe about the national food staple while officials were compelled to dip into emergency stockpiles.
+Tokyo (AFP) – Japanese inflation spiked to a two-year high in April, data showed Friday, as rice prices almost doubled, turning focus on the central bank as it mulls more interest rate hikes amid the Trump administration’s trade war.
+The uptick heaps pressure on Japan’s Prime Minister Shigeru Ishiba ahead of July’s elections and after a minister was forced to resign over a gaffe about the staple while officials dipped into emergency stockpiles.

 Related

 Core inflation excluding fresh food hit 3.5 percent last month, the internal affairs ministry said, its highest since January 2023 and well up from the 3.2 percent in March.
 Rice prices soared an eye-watering 98.4 percent year-on-year, slightly more than the previous month’s increase.
-The rocketing cost of a key part of Japanese people’s diet is growing into a crisis for the government, which was already struggling to win popularity after losing its parliamentary majority in an election last year.
+The rocketing cost of the staple is growing into a crisis for the government, which was already struggling to win back the public after losing its parliamentary majority in an election last year.

 “That rice prices are remaining high is not a one-time phenomenon but is a structural one, I think.
-We have to have thorough discussions on this, and they (rice prices) have to fall, of course,” he said.
-Marcel Thieliant at Capital Economics stated that “weekly rice prices are showing signs of stabilisation, so rice inflation should start to soften again before long.”
+We have to have thorough discussions on this and they (rice prices) have to fall, of course,” he said.
+Marcel Thieliant at Capital Economics said that “weekly rice prices are showing signs of stabilisation so rice inflation should start to soften again before long.”
+Jun Takazawa at HSBC added: “The various government measures as well as an ongoing moderation in global energy and import prices are expected to bring inflation down to more sustainable levels in the second half of this year.”

 © 2024 AFP